adobe/commerce-cif-graphql-integration-reference/README.md

 ## Schema customization and/or extension

 With GraphQL introspection, it is very easy for users to discover and browse a GraphQL schema in order to understand the types of queries it supports.
-Since the goal of the 3rd-party integration is to adapt the Magento GraphQL schema to "non-Magento" e-commerce platforms, it is clear that:
+Since the goal of the 3rd-party integration is to adapt the Magento GraphQL schema to "non-Adobe" e-commerce platforms, it is clear that:

 * it is not realistic to expect that the entire Magento schema can be adapted at once
 * there might be incompabilities between the Magento GraphQL and a 3rd-party platform
 * it must be possible to extend the base Magento schema with custom attributes and fields